 Rabbi Newman is married to Janet, who was an Adjunct Professor with the School of Education at the University of Maryland, taught for 35 years in public and private schools in California and Colorado.
 She completed her Ph.D. in Education at the University of Denver in 1996.
 They have two daughters.

 Michelle Cohn Levy, Cantor

 Cantor Michelle Cohn Levy joined B’nai Vail to serve as the congregation’s full time Cantor in the summer of 2015.
-She is 32 years old and lives in Gypsum with her husband Seth and their three daughters, Ziva, Maya, and Lila, the latter two born just down the road at Vail Health.
+She lives in Gypsum with her husband Seth and their three daughters, Ziva, Maya, and Lila, the latter two born just down the road at Vail Health.

 Since the age of 14 Michelle has been teaching and leading Jewish music in various capacities including as a songleader for her NFTY region, a staff member at Jewish overnight summer camps (OSRUI and CLTC), a regular fixture at the annual URJ music intensive Hava Nashira, and as an early childhood music specialist at several synagogues.
 She has been a guest Cantor for simchas in eight states and been a fill in lead singer for the Israeli band Nava Tehila.

 Cantor Michelle skillfully engages adults, teens, and children alike to join her in song with enthusiasm, love for Judaism, and passion for music.